 Well, the eating perhaps took the points in terms of collecting food experiences and establishing a friendly intimacy with some of the familiar piquant Korean dishes.

-Upon entering the restaurant, the name I could not read because it was in Korean phonetics, we noticed rows of tables, not just the usual tables we see in our local restaurants back home, but low, short tables.
-Are those the right words for it?
-Low and short?
+Upon entering the restaurant, the name I could not read because it was in Korean phonetics, we noticed rows of tables, not just the usual tables we see in our local restaurants back home, but low long tables.
+Are these the right words for it?
+Low and long?
 I think both would suit the description.

 How could I survive the hours sitting on the floor?
 I could not submit myself a minute and endure the pain it would cause sitting with my ass flat on the floor mat.

 Our menu lady came with our ordered Bulgogi and Bibimbap.
 It sounded like we’re rapping a tune.
 Our tour guide ordered it before hand.
 Next came the table burner.